vikranth1000/tutorials/README.md

 ## Overview

-This project is a real-time Bitcoin analytics dashboard that combines live crypto price data, technical analysis, and large language model (LLM) insights.
-It uses the Binance API, pandas, and a local Ollama LLM to provide:
+This project delivers a professional, real-time Bitcoin analytics dashboard.
+It combines live price data from Binance, technical analysis, and large language model (LLM) insights using a local Ollama LLM.
+The dashboard is built with Dash and Plotly, and is designed for clarity, reproducibility, and robust analytics.
-- Real-time price charts with moving averages
-- Rolling volatility and hourly returns
-- LLM-generated natural language summaries
-- LLM-based forecasting with context and reasoning
-- A custom prompt box for user questions (with constraints)

 ## Quick Feature Table
 | Feature                | Status  |